CprE308/syllabus/syllabus.md

  - Lab reports are due the week after the lab, unless otherwise stated.

 ### Grading:
-The grading breakup will be as follows:
+The tenative grading breakup will be as follows:

- - Weekly labs (report & attendance): 25%
+ - Weekly labs (report & attendance): 20%
- - Programming Projects: 10%
+ - Lab final project: 15%
  - In-class quizzes based on homework: 15%
- - Final Project: 5%
+ - Midterm exams: 15% each
- - Midterm exams: 20%
+ - Final exam: 20%
- - Final exam: 25%
+ - Lecture attendence and participation: 5%

 ### Academic Integrity:
 All your work (including the labs) should be done individually unless otherwise specified.
 You are not allowed to use work done by others, or obtain the answers directly in any form (such as from the web).
 If you have any questions about what is allowed/not allowed, please contact the instructor or the TAs.